Royal Cities of Morocco

 VJV Special Event - La Mamounia Lunch

 Enjoy lunch at the exclusive, historic La Mamounia Hotel in Marrakech.
-Dinner or lunch at a riad in Fez and Marrakech.
+Stay at an Angsana Riad.
+Moroccan meal at a riad in Fez and Marrakech.